web2solutions/challenges-problems-solving/README.md

   - the number of levels of a vector is 1 + lg(m), where lg(m)  -> floor(log m) -> Math.floor(Math.log(m))

+## Arrays

+### Searches Strategies

+`Scenario 1: `

+sorted array with desired number at the begining of the array

+`Scenario 2: `

+sorted array witg desired number at the end of the array

+`Scenario 3: `

+unknow order arrar
+#### Sorted arrays

+- Linear search #1 O(n)

+Description: `Start on 0 index and make a comparison on each index until n.`

+Time: O(n)

+Worst case: when desired number is at end

+- Linear search #2

+Start on 0 index AND n-1 index (end)
+Make a comparison with both
+Go to next left and right numbers until you find the number or left <= right Used When linear search #1 is on worst case if element Found at last  O(n) to O(1) if element Not found O(n) to O(n/2)

+- Binary Search

+Description: `Search a sorted array by repeatedly dividing the search interval in half.
+Begin with an interval covering the whole array.
+If the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.
+Otherwise narrow it to the upper half.
+Repeatedly check until the value is found or the interval is empty.`

+Time: O(Log n)

+### Sorting Strategies

+- Almost sorted array

+- Not known order of array

+Merge sort: O(n log n)

+- Sorted array

+insertion sort: O(n)
+bubble sorte: O(n)
+quick sort: O(n^2)

 ### algorithm types